Measures of inaccuracy based on Varextropy: Varjwinaccuracy

-\end{example} In the following theorem, we derive an additional lower bound for the varjinaccuracy by employing Chebyshev's inequality. \begin{theorem} Let $X$ and $Y$ be random variables supported on a common set $S$, with associated PDFs $f$ and $g$, and let $\epsilon>0$.
+such that $b\geq n+1$.
+By Remark \ref{23or}, when $b=n+1$ the equality condition holds. \end{example} In the next theorem, we derive an additional lower bound for the varjinaccuracy by employing Chebyshev's inequality. \begin{theorem} Let $X$ and $Y$ be random variables supported on a common set $S$, with associated PDFs $f$ and $g$, and let $\epsilon>0$.
 Then, the following lower bound for varjinaccuracy holds